Richard Rory

 Richard Rory is a fictional character appearing in American comic books published by Marvel Comics.
 He initially was a sort of author surrogate or alter ego for writer Steve Gerber, though Gerber is also shown to exist in the Marvel Universe.
 He was introduced in The Man-Thing #2, a bit of a loner who rather easily befriended the nearly mindless monster.
-When in rural areas, he was frequently belittled for having a college education and a rather left-wing perspective.
+In rural areas, he was frequently belittled for his college education and rather left-wing perspective.
 Later, under the pen of David Anthony Kraft, he became friends with She-Hulk, with slight romantic overtones that went nowhere.
-The character is named after Richard Cory, a nearly opposite character whose song was playing on the radio when Gerber created the character.
+The character is named after Richard Cory, a character whose opposite, whose song was playing on the radio when Gerber created the character.

 Fictional character biography

-Richard Rory, an eternal pessimist who claims that he was dropped by the doctor at his birth, had been a disc jockey for an Ohio radio station when he is introduced at age 23.
-When he made fun of the Foolkiller on the air, the Foolkiller pursued him all the way to the Florida Everglades.
-There, he punched Steve Gerber in the face, mistaking him for the Foolkiller because they drove the same model car.
-Rory survived and the Foolkiller did not, after Rory pounced on him while he was shooting.
-He befriended Ruth Hart, a nurse from St. Louis who was old lady to a biker named Snake.
+Richard Rory, an eternal pessimist who claims that the doctor dropped him at his birth, had been a disc jockey for an Ohio radio station when he is introduced at age 23.
+When he made fun of Foolkiller on the air, Foolkiller pursued him all the way to the Florida Everglades.
+There, he punched Steve Gerber in the face, mistaking him for Foolkiller because they drove the same model car.
+Rory survived, and Foolkiller did not, after Rory pounced on him while he was shooting.
+He befriended Ruth Hart, a nurse from St. Louis.
 After some time together, in which Rory suggested marriage, she went to New York City to pursue her nursing career, deciding the gentle but opinionated Rory was not her type.
-When he met her he mentioned that he could not get any further down, having caused his fiancée's mother to have a heart attack by wearing a Halloween mask on a date.

-Rory had several more adventures, most of which were resolved by Man-Thing, whom he had never feared, making an appearance.
-He also guided Daredevil to Ted Sallis's old shack, which was being used by Gladiator and Death-Stalker.

-He decided to remain in Citrusville, the nearest town to Man-Thing's swamp, and got a job at the local radio station.
+He decided to remain in Citrusville, a town near Man-Thing's swamp, and got a job at the local radio station.
 This was short-lived.
-Speaking out on the air against the Citrusville book burning, Rory gets fired and Josefsen the mad Viking threatens him for being "less than a man".
-Deciding it is time to leave Citrusville for good, he is accompanied, at their insistence, by Man-Thing (now able to leave the swamp for extended periods after being run through Citrusville's sewage treatment plant), and Carol Selby, the daughter of the book burning instigator, Olivia Selby.
-As Carol is still in high school, he becomes a wanted fugitive, legally a kidnapper, but he cannot conscionably leave her in the madness that is Citrusville.
-He escapes with them to Atlanta, but is eventually caught and given a prison rap in Citrusville, and Carol returned to her parents.
+Speaking out on the air against the Citrusville book burning, Rory gets fired, and Josefsen, the mad Viking, threatens him for being "less than a man".
+Deciding it is time to leave Citrusville for good, he is accompanied, at their insistence, by Man-Thing and Carol Selby, the daughter of the book burning instigator, Olivia Selby.
+As Carol is still in high school, he becomes a wanted fugitive, legally a kidnapper, but he cannot leave her in Citrusville.
+He escapes with them to Atlanta, but is eventually caught and given a prison rap in Citrusville, and Carol returns to her parents.